 The holidays, Thanksgiving, Christmas, and New Years Eve/Day and the days surrounding them are times that should be avoided due to extremely high crowds and shortened park time for the Magic Kingdom, to accommodate party ticket holders.

 Magic Kingdom usually hits park capacity on Christmas Eve and Christmas Day and has to turn ticket holding guests away.

 If you do plan on attending on either of these days, get there at rope drop (park opening) and don’t leave and plan to return later, you may not be able to get back in.

 If you stay on Disney Property, you are guaranteed a spot in one of the parks on the holidays, BUT they don’t say which park.

 Visiting Disney World During Spring Break

 Spring Break is another peak time for Disney.
 The crowds are little harder to predict for this season because schools having varying break times, not all of them break for Easter since that date varies from year to year.
 However, many of the Florida annual passholders will NOT be attending because of black out dates.
-2020 Florida Black out dates are April 4th-18th, and I would recommend those if you are from out of state.

 This also means that crowds are more manageable than Christmas break because breaks are spread out between March and April.